riscv/sail-riscv/README.md

 ```

 which creates the 32-bit OCaml simulator in
-`ocaml_emulator/riscv_ocaml_sim_RV32`, and the C simulator in
+`ocaml_emulator/riscv_ocaml_sim_RV32` and the C simulator in
-`c_emulator/riscv_sim_RV32`, and the prover models in the
-corresponding `RV32` subdirectories.
+`c_emulator/riscv_sim_RV32`.

 The Makefile targets `riscv_isa_build`, `riscv_coq_build`, and
 `riscv_hol_build` invoke the respective prover to process the
-definitions.
+definitions and produce the Isabelle model in
+`generated_definitions/isabelle/RV64/Riscv.thy`, the Coq model in
+`generated_definitions/coq/RV64/riscv.v`, or the HOL4 model in
+`generated_definitions/hol4/RV64/riscvScript.sml` respectively.
 We have tested Isabelle 2018, Coq 8.8.1, and HOL4
 Kananaskis-12.
 When building these targets, please make sure the
 corresponding prover libraries in the Sail directory
 (`$SAIL_DIR/lib/$prover`) are up-to-date and built, e.g. by running